Destiny post-release content: Festival of the Lost

 A two-week long Halloween-themed event began on October 26, 2015 called "Festival of the Lost" where players could complete quest lines to earn decorative masks for their Guardians.
 Eva Levante was the main NPC for this event.
 The masks were of different NPCs and main bosses in the game.
 During the event, players had to wear certain masks to complete parts of the quests (e.g., complete a heroic strike while wearing The Speaker mask).
 Masks were rewarded randomly and every player received a mask at the start of the event.
 Rare masks went away after the event but Legendary ones were kept.
 New emotes were added to the Eververse Trading Company, including the Zombie Dance, inspired by the "Thriller" Dance.
 A new Crucible map, Cathedral of Dusk, was also released during this event.
 It was available to all players during the event, but became accessible to only those who owned The Taken King after the event.

 Festival of the Lost returned on October 25, 2016 for two weeks.
 It featured new quests, including one from new NPC Tyra Karn (added in Rise of Iron) in the Iron Temple, as well as new masks and rewards, in addition to returning ones from the previous year from Eva Levante.
 Additionally, all Crucible maps were set to nighttime for the duration of the event, and the Vestian Outpost and the Iron Temple were decorated, in addition to the Tower.
-This event returned during Year 2 of Destiny 2 in October 2018 and has since been held as an annual event in that game.
+This event returned during Year 2 of Destiny 2 in October 2018 and continued to be held annually.